muratk5n/thirdwave/en/README.md

 ---

 Why the Poisson distribution usage in this [post](2021/08/bermuda.md)?
-Event counts tend to be Poisson..
+Event counts tend to be distributed that way..
 Let's take the London bombing example (link below).
 They were wondering if bombings were clustering at specific places.
 Cld be important..
 Maybe Nazis were focusing bombing somewhere?
 So Poisson is for natural counts, then if that is proven, clustering is disproved.